AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

    Gpu::streamSynchronize();

-In addition to stream synchronization, there is also `:cpp:Gpu::synchronize()` that will perform a device wide synchronization.
+In addition to stream synchronization, there is also :cpp:`Gpu::synchronize()` that will perform a device wide synchronization.
-However, a device wide synchronization is usually an overkill and it might interfere with other libraries (e.g., MPI).
+However, a device wide synchronization is usually too excessive and it might interfere with other libraries (e.g., MPI).

 .. _sec:gpu:example: